mivanit/dictmagic/README.md

 ```

 # Usage
-## `dictmagic.paths`
+## using `dictmagic.paths`
 flattening and unflattening hierarchies of dicts lets you access `mydict['hello']['world']` with `mydict['hello/world']` or vice versa.
-This is useful in contexts where having nested dicts is not practical (hash maps that can be used in strictly typed languages, hdf5 attributes, etc)
+This is useful in contexts where having nested dicts is not practical (making hash maps that can be used in strictly typed languages, storing data in hdf5 attributes, etc)

 - `dictmagic.paths.flatten()` or `dictmagic.flatten()`
 - `dictmagic.paths.unflatten()` or `dictmagic.unflatten()`